muratk5n/thirdwave/en/index.md

 ---

-Anti M&A mindset!
+An anti M&A mindset!
 We can't have that!

 FT: "Vance.. has been among the loudest Republican voices opposing more US aid to Ukraine...
 But it is Vance’s [economy views] that has